acemod/ACE3/README.md

 The mod is **built modularly** — almost any PBO can be removed, thus a team can maintain its own tailored version of ACE, which excludes a select number of components that they don't like, or which conflict with other add-ons.
 Components themselves, like e.g. the medical system, also include various customization options, allowing mission designers to tweak the overall experience.

-More information on the purpose of the different components of ACE and which ones they rely on can be found [here](https://github.com/KoffeinFlummi/ACE3/wiki#features).

 ### Features
 *   Improved medical system
 *   Logistics system including cargo transport and vehicle maintenance